 Companies with earnings deficits or with erratic earnings histories are likely to become less prosperous and should be avoided.
 Companies in the financial sector should also be avoided, because their balance sheets are not comparable to those of other companies.

 Finding profitable companies selling below their NCAV is a simple process.
 However, not many companies are selling below their Net Current Asset Values.
-I screened 9,000 companies and found only 12 companies selling below their NCAV.
+The last time we screened 9,000 companies, we found only 12 companies selling below their NCAV.
 And most of the companies are not very prosperous.

 When should you sell a bargain stock?
 Benjamin Graham held his stocks until a 50% gain was realized but no longer than two years.
 Mr. Graham also advocated investing in as many NCAV bargain stocks as possible.
 The more stocks you invest in, the more you can reduce your risk.